SabeehR/SabeehR.github.io/index.md

 # Sabeehur Rahman's Portfolio

 This is my home page!
-My name is Sabeehur Rahman and I am a student [Cal State Fullerton](http://www.fullerton.edu/) and my major is computer science and I plan on graduating in 2029.
+My name is Sabeehur Rahman and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is computer science and I plan on graduating in 2029.

 ## Computer Science Projects